 What are the Benefits?

 For over 45 years, people of all ages and walks of life have been coming to Rolfing for help with neck pain, back problems, impaired mobility and other difficulties.
 Others seek to improve athletic performance, enhance personal/psychological growth and improve posture.
 The main focus of Rolfing is actually whole body structural integration and functional efficiency, as opposed to symptom relief.
-One of the key things distinguishing Rolfing from many other body-based approaches is what makes the Rolfing method so powerful: In the process of balancing the whole body many symptoms and conditions improve.
-However, it is usually an unresolved chronic symptom or condition that first brings most people to give Rolfing a try.
+In the process of balancing the whole body many symptoms and conditions improve differentiated from other hands-on modalities and It is usually an unresolved chronic symptom or condition that first brings most people to give Rolfing a try.